JoyBis48/Sleep_Detection/README.md

 ## How to Run
 1. clone this repository
-2. pip install 'requirements.txt' or install the dependencies manually (Please make sure the libraries having its version mentioned explicitly be installed as such to avoid conflicts and errors)
+2. pip install `requirements.txt` or install the dependencies manually (Please make sure the libraries having its version mentioned explicitly be installed as such to avoid conflicts and errors)
 3. open the terminal from your IDE and make sure the directory is set to the path of the repository
 4. run `sleep_detection.py`